michelleklum/cs124-lab3/design/design.md

 <img src="edit_task_page_final_lab_1.png" alt="Edit Task Page Lab 1 Final Version" width="200px">

 Below is the Edit Task Page that we turned in for Lab 2.
 In Lab 3, we added the ability to set a task's priority level.
-We also moved the autofocus from the "Additional notes" input box to the task name input box.
+We also moved the autofocus from the "Additional notes" input box to the task name input box, based on Prof. Rhodes' advice on our Lab 2 Pull Request, and also just because that makes more sense since users must add a task name when they first create a task, and they're more likely to edit a task's name, rather than its additional notes.

 <img src="edit_task_page_final_lab_2.png" alt="Edit Task Page Lab 2 Final Version" width="200px">